PG-Momik/Kun-Gadi-Web-App/README.md

 - Better UI
 - Better seperation of concern of cURL and AJAX
 - Better modularization of code
-- Implementation of Post/Redirect/Get architecutre
+- Implementation of Post/Redirect/Get pattern
 - Fixed:
   - Search feature in home page.
   - All admin panel feature works